Sadie Ford Heritage Farm and Cultural Arts Center

 There are six trails in the park from which visitors frequently enjoy glimpses of fox, deer, squirrel, rabbits, and turkey throughout the park.
-Each trail is blazed with a rectangular colored blaze-mark located on trees along the trail.
-Please note the color of the blaze-mark for the trail that you hike.
 Remember to stay on the trail for your own safety.
 Trail maps are available in the park office.

 Cedars of Lebanon State Park offers 12.5 miles of marked trails for horseback riding.